-The two-story Health Services and Counseling Building (HSCB) will replace the deteriorating Student Development and Success Center (SDSC), providing space for both the Counseling Center and University Health Services to expand their outreach, services, and mission.
-It also will provide a new home for the offices of Student Conduct and Community Standards, while providing enhanced facilities for Spirituality and Meditation.
-The HSCB is the result of an integrative approach to mental and physical wellbeing.
+The two-story Center for Well-Being replaces the deteriorating Student Development and Success Center (SDSC), providing space for both the Counseling Center and University Health Services to expand their outreach, services, and mission.
+It also provides a new home for the offices of Student Conduct and Community Standards, while providing enhanced facilities for Spirituality and Meditation.
+The Center for Well-Being is the result of an integrative approach to mental and physical wellbeing.

-The new facility will communicate symbolically the importance of health and well-being, especially mental health, through building location, architectural expression, and functional layout of interior spaces.
+The new facility communicates symbolically the importance of health and well-being, especially mental health, through building location, architectural expression, and functional layout of interior spaces.
 With this project, the university has accomplished its goals:

 - co-locate campus health services and counseling into the same building

 - move units out of the deteriorating Student Development and Success Center

 - provide convenient access to health and wellbeing services to residential and non-residential students